Witzko/GameOfLife/Readme.md

 We were fortunately able to solve all problems, and therefore there is nothing to write here.

-# Part II Long report: Implementation
+# Part II Long report: Implementation and Benchmarking

 In the following, we discuss general ideas on how to implement the project, discuss the exercises in detail, talk about the benchmark and finally, interpret the results.